thecodekitchen/docboy/README.md

 ## Current Features

-- **Azure OIDC Auth**: Authenticate , identify, and authorize users for personalized pipelines.
-Support for more providers is planned.
+- **OIDC Auth**: Authenticate , identify, and authorize users for personalized pipelines.
+Supports generic OIDC configurations.
 - **Kubernetes Backend Configs**: Deploy supporting tools flexibly in any Kubernetes environment, including locally.
 - **Python Document Parsing**: Parse, split, embed, and store Python files in Postgres-backed vector collections
 - **Easy ReAct Agent Streaming**: Provide a simple spec with a model and a set of tools, let our helper functions do the rest.